 The more I reflect on this terminology, the more obvious the need for some clarity.
 We have entered an era in which it’s no longer acceptable to write the same stories about the same few kinds of people.
 It’s time we move past tokenism.
 Our main characters need to be as diverse as they are in real life.

 Pair this with guidelines shared by John August back in 2005: What’s The Difference Between Hero, Main Character and Protagonist?
-In 2016, the Draft Zero guys discussed John August’s post in relation to Mad Max, Star Trek and a couple of other films.

 I’m particularly interested in how these ‘functions’ of character can be useful when critiquing a story in terms of diversity.
 We’re never going to progress beyond faux-representation in narrative unless we start thinking en masse in terms of what John August calls ‘character function’.

 This became crystal clear to me when I saw a Julia Donaldson picture book (Zog) widely hailed as an example of feminist characterisation.
 Zog is even included as a recommended resource in a non-fiction book for feminist parents.
 When I looked at other people’s reviews on Goodreads, I was alone in my view that Zog is actually a redemption story about two male characters, with the female character useful only as a bit player in what is essentially The Female Maturity Formula.
 In short, the picture book isn’t feminist in the slightest.
 Why can’t everyone see this?
 Because it only becomes clear when the reader has a deeper understanding of how story works.